-The victory resonated beyond cricketing borders.
-Chambers had three mobile phones and all three rang continuously for the next three days, as everyone wanted a piece of Ireland.
+The victory resonated beyond cricket borders.
+Chambers had three mobile phones and all of them rang continuously for the next three days.
+Everyone wanted a piece of Ireland.
 "The underdog triumphing against the odds is such a cliché, but for me our victory over England was the cliché writ large," Deutrom says.

-O'Brien admits that he did not contemplate the historical significance of McAleese's reference: Cuchulain is a hero in Irish mythology, a warrior renowned for strength and power.
+O'Brien admits that he did not contemplate the significance of McAleese's reference.
+Cuchulain is a hero in Irish mythology, a warrior renowned for strength and power.
 "I think I had a bit too much to drink at that stage," he says.

 For the players and Irish cricket, Chambers says, the win gave respect.
 "Suddenly, cricket became cool.
-There would have been a perception that it was an upper-class, elitist English game.
+There had been a perception that it was an upper-class, elitist English game.
 But Kevin O'Brien, an Irishman, become a poster boy.
 Him and John Mooney - you could not get a pair more Irish than them.
 For them to be so instrumental in the victory was important."
 The success put O'Brien on cricket's global map.
-"It has allowed me to play all over the world in the last four years, and opened a lot of doors both on and off the field."
+"It has allowed me to play all over the world and opened a lot of doors both on and off the field."

 According to Mooney it paved the way for recognition for Irish cricket and cricketers.
 "That one victory alone within our own country has elevated us in the sporting circle.
 That is the real benefit.
 We are looked at as athletes, as much as anybody else."

-Mooney received the ultimate compliment from Irish football legend Packie Bonner.
-Bonner entered Irish sporting folklore when he saved a crucial penalty against Romania, helping his team reach the quarter-finals in their maiden World Cup, in 1990.
+Mooney received the ultimate compliment from Irish football legend Packie Bonner, who entered Irish sporting folklore when he saved a crucial penalty against Romania, helping his team reach the quarter-final in their maiden World Cup, in 1990.
 Bonner came up to Mooney and said he remembered where he was when Mooney hit the winning runs against England.
 "That is huge," Mooney says.
 "Everybody remembers what he did in the World Cup for Ireland."

 "For many of us in 2007, there was no real money.
 There is not a large amount of money at stake for many of our players.
 And therefore we are used to playing for the pride of representing our country."